What Is Equivalent Fraction To 1/3

 Incorrectly applying the multiplication or division rule: Students may multiply or divide only the numerator or the denominator, rather than both.

-Failing to simplify fractions: Students may not realize that simplifying fractions can make them easier to work with and understand.
+Failing to simplify fractions: Students may not realize that simplifying fractions can make them easier to work with and understand And that's really what it comes down to..

 Addressing these misconceptions requires targeted instruction, practice, and feedback.
 Teachers can use visual aids, manipulatives, and real-world examples to help students overcome these challenges.